jamesgiff5/Home_Services_Operational_Dashboard/README.md

 - Paver Sealing brought in the highest average ticket at around $1,800 per job, though it maintained slimmer profit margins at roughly 60%.
 Roof Cleaning, by comparison, averaged $1,150 per job but held a strong 81% profit margin, making it the most valuable blend of volume and profitability.

-- Other service types, such as Window Cleaning and Driveway Cleaning, clustered in the $80 to $320 range, all maintaining healthy margins as well.
-This consistency indicates good cost control and pricing strategy across service lines.
+- Other services like window and driveway cleaning stayed in the $80–$320 range with strong margins—showing solid cost control across the board.

     ![Profitability By Service Type Table](assets/profitability_by_service_type.png)